Band Baaja Baaraat (soundtrack): Background

 The film's soundtrack and background score were composed by Salim–Sulaiman, who had notably composed for Chak De!
 India (2007), Roadside Romeo (2008), Rab Ne Bana Di Jodi (2008), Rocket Singh: Salesman of the Year (2009) and Pyaar Impossible!
 (2010).
 Salim described on the film's music, "A week before, I had gone to a wedding in Delhi, and the afterparty of that wedding had really cool music.
 So, I thought Band Baaja Baraat should have this kind of music."
 Sulaiman stated that the song "Ainvayi Ainvayi" was rejected by Sharma as he could not understand the lyrics.
 He recalled that Salim had requested Chopra to include the song, and the latter convinced Sharma that the song would become a chartbuster.

 The album accompanied nine songs, including two remixes done by Abhijit Vaghani.
-Amitabh Bhattacharya wrote lyrics for all the songs, which were sung by Sunidhi Chauhan, Benny Dayal, Shreya Ghoshal, Natalie Di Luccio, Himani Kapoor, Harshdeep Kaur, Labh Janjua, Shrraddha Pandit, Master Saleem, Sukhwinder Singh, Amitabh Bhattacharya and Salim Merchant.
+Amitabh Bhattacharya, in his first mainstream endeavour, wrote lyrics for all the songs, which were sung by Sunidhi Chauhan, Benny Dayal, Shreya Ghoshal, Natalie Di Luccio, Himani Kapoor, Harshdeep Kaur, Labh Janjua, Shrraddha Pandit, Master Saleem, Sukhwinder Singh, Bhattacharya and Salim Merchant.
 Upon the album release, Yash Raj Films issued a press statement giving a description of each track.
 They described the opening song "Ainvayi Ainvayi" as "a funky, energetic number", "Tarkeebein" as a "youthful song with cool lyrics", "Aadha Ishq" as a "perfect love ballad", "Dum Dum" as a "unique, unabashed item number with a Sufi-rock feel", "Mitra" as "cool and contemporary", "Baari Barsi" as a "superbly re-orchestrated" traditional Punjabi wedding song and "Band Baaja Baaraat (Theme)" as "a pulsating track which perfectly represents the spirit of the movie".